nguevara00/Sliding_Puzzle/README.md

 test case for each of BFS, DLS and IDS.

 The report (3) should be done without any support by the AI assistant.

+Developer Notes:

+Before beginning development on a feature, pull the latest changes from the remote repository to ensure your local branch is up to date.
+Before pushing your changes, pull from the remote repository again and resolve any conflicts locally before pushing.
+Before pushing your changes, test them locally and ensure correct functionality.